Nuclear close calls: Soviet averted launch of nuclear torpedo

 At the height of the Cuban Missile Crisis, Soviet patrol submarine almost launched a nuclear torpedo while under harassment by American naval forces on October 27.
 One of several vessels surrounded by American destroyers near Cuba, B-59 dove to avoid detection and was unable to communicate with Moscow for a number of days. began dropping practice depth charges to signal B-59 to surface; however, the captain of the Soviet submarine and its zampolit (political officer) took these to be real depth charges.
-With low batteries affecting the submarine's life support systems and unable to make contact with Moscow, the commander of B-59 feared that war had already begun and ordered the use of a 10-kiloton nuclear torpedo against the American fleet.
+With low batteries affecting the submarine's life-support systems and unable to make contact with Moscow, the commander of B-59 feared that war had already begun and ordered the use of a 10-kiloton nuclear torpedo against the American fleet.
 The zampolit agreed, but the chief of staff of the flotilla (second in command of the flotilla) Vasily Arkhipov refused permission to launch.
 He convinced the captain to calm down, surface, and make contact with Moscow for new orders.

-US loss of ICBM launch authority
+U.S. loss of ICBM launch authority

 According to Scott Sagan, also on 27 October, at Malmstrom Air Force Base in Montana, officers of Strategic Air Command jerry-rigged their launch system on a Minuteman ICBM, bypassing standard procedure and obtaining an independent launch authority.

-US scramble of interceptors
+U.S. scramble of interceptors

 Additionally on 27 October, an American U-2 spy plane was shot down over Cuba, resulting in the death of pilot Major Rudolf Anderson of the United States Air Force (USAF), and another U-2 flown by Captain Charles Maultsby, USAF, from Eielson Air Force Base, Alaska, strayed 300 mi into Soviet airspace.
 Despite orders to avoid Soviet airspace by at least 100 mi, a navigational error caused by the aurora borealis took the U-2 over the Chukotka Peninsula, causing Soviet MiG interceptors to scramble and pursue the aircraft.
 American F-102A interceptors armed with GAR-11 Falcon nuclear air-to-air missiles (each with a 0.25 kiloton yield) were then scrambled to escort the U-2 into friendly airspace.
 Individual pilots were capable of arming and launching their missiles.
 The incident remained secret for many years.

 1968–1969: Vietnam War

 During the Vietnam War, the United States military developed at least two contingency plans relating to nuclear weapons in Vietnam.
 In early 1968, the Fracture Jaw plan called for the deployment of tactical nuclear weapons to South Vietnam during the Battle of Khe Sanh, and was approved by General William Westmoreland.
 It was vetoed by President Lyndon B. Johnson, partially out of fear of causing the People's Republic of China to enter the conflict.
-In late 1969, the Nixon White House developed the Duck Hook, which involved major escalation of the US war effort via bombing and mining campaigns.
+In late 1969, the Nixon White House developed the Duck Hook, which involved major escalation of the U.S. war effort via bombing and mining campaigns.
 The plan was abandoned by Nixon on 1 November due to opposition from the cabinet, lowered public war support, and uncertain effectiveness.